Mover Marketing AI

 Key Takeaways

-- 01Many moving companies rank for 500+ keywords but only 30-40 contain actual moving terms, meaning 90% of their content creates noise that dilutes Google's understanding of their core business.
+1. 01Most moving companies rank for 500+ keywords but only 30-40 are actual moving terms -- 90% is noise diluting their signal.

-- 02Thin content and duplicate service pages waste crawl budget on low-value pages instead of money pages, while keyword cannibalization causes multiple pages targeting the same term to compete and underperform.
+2. 02Thin content and keyword cannibalization waste crawl budget and cause pages targeting the same term to underperform.

-- 03Vanity traffic metrics can show 200% growth while actual moving-related traffic and lead volume remain flat, making it critical to filter analytics specifically for moving keywords.
+3. 03Vanity traffic can show 200% growth while moving-related traffic stays flat -- always filter analytics for moving keywords.

-- 06Geographic focus matters more than scale -- dominating your primary market completely before expanding to adjacent cities produces better ROI than trying to rank everywhere at once.
+5. 05Dominate your primary market before expanding -- geographic focus produces better ROI than ranking everywhere at once.

 So let me walk you through the biggest SEO mistakes I see with moving company websites, and more importantly, what to do about them.